publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 1. Everything must be marked up with no text left outside tags
 2. There should be no empty tags (this will indicate empty paragraphs)
-3. The structure should be clear from the root through to inline TagS
+3. The structure should be clear from the root through to inline tags.

 ### How do we get XML out?